 It’s important to have the necessary safety accessories and items you are required to have on any bass fishing boat.
 Be sure to install and have working navigation lights on the front and back.
 Check the laws in your state to ensure that your lights comply with the rules and regulations regarding such lights on fishing boats.

 Also pack a few personal floatation devices (PFD) or lifejackets in the boat for anyone boarding it.
 I keep at least 3 lifejackets on board, as well as two others that will fit kids if I have a few extra fishing buddies join me.

 You’ll also want to have rod holders or places where you can store your fishing rods on the deck to keep them out of the way when you’re moving across the lake using the outboard.
 It’s very easy to hit an area of wake or choppy water and have a rod bounce out of the boat, lost forever in the deep.

 Some anglers might have concerns about adding so many different components and pieces of equipment to a small fishing boat, but I assure you that you can accomplish this outfitting project while keeping your boat within the total capacity limit.
-I was initially concerned with how my boat would perform both while fishing and while operating the motor to travel across the lake.
-After outfitting my aluminum boat with all of the above items mentioned, it actually rides much better than ever before and is very stable with two or even three other anglers in the boat with me.
+I was initially concerned with how my boat would perform while fishing and operating the motor to travel across the lake.
+After outfitting my aluminum boat with all of the above items mentioned, it rides much better than ever before and is very stable with two or even three other anglers in the boat with me.